igormironchik/qt-widgets-on-real-example/chapter02/surface.md

 # Video surface

 As said we need to access each frame in the camera's stream.
 For such cases in Qt is QAbstractVideoSurface.
-Custom video surface can be set to QCamera as view fider, what we will do.
-But video surface doesn't draw anything, it just got access to video frames.
+Custom video surface can be set to QCamera as viewfider, what we will do.
+But the video surface doesn't draw anything, it just got access to video frames.
 Painting of frames will do view that was described in the previous section.

-When derriving from QAbstractVideoSurface developer should understand that present() method will be invoked from non-GUI thread.
+When deriving from QAbstractVideoSurface developer should understand that present() method will be invoked from the non-GUI thread.
 And very important to return correct list of supported formats from supportedPixelFormats() method.
-Video frames can come from the device in various formats, but we want to convert QVideoFrame to QImage, so format of video frame should be of compatible with QImage format.
-Qt can do the trick by pre-converting of video frames format to supported by our video surface format, so we will return just convertable to QImage pixel formats.
+Video frames can come from the device in various formats, but we want to convert QVideoFrame to QImage, so the format of video frame should be compatible with QImage format.
+Qt can do the trick by pre-converting of video frames format to supported by our video surface format, so we will return just convertible to QImage pixel formats.

 Our video surface will detect motions and notify the application about it.
-Surface will emit signal with new frames with QImage, but for performance reasons we will emit every frame only if motion is detected, otherwise we will emit only key frames.
+Surface will emit a signal with new frames with QImage, but for performance reasons we will emit every frame only if the motion is detected, otherwise we will emit only keyframes.
 Surface will have abilities to transform video frame before emitting for painting, such as mirroring and rotating.

-Detection of motions is based on comparing key frame with the current one.
+Detection of motions is based on comparing keyframe with the current one.
-Surface will emit signal about difference value of the current image and key frame.
-If this value (L2 relative error) is bigger than threshold then motion is detected.
-Each device has its own parameters of noice in the frames, so threshold is configurable.
+Surface will emit a signal about difference value of the current image and keyframe.
+If this value (L2 relative error) is bigger than a threshold then the motion is detected.
+Each device has its own parameters of noise in the frames, so the threshold is configurable.

 Declaration.